gustavoespindola/chunkerizer/README.md

-# Langchain Text Splitter
+# 🦜️✂️ Langchain Text Splitter
-This is a Python application that allows you to split and analyze text files using different methods, including character-based splitting, recursive character-based splitting, and token splitting using OpenAI's CL100K_BASE encoding scheme.
-It is designed to work with various programming languages and file formats.
+This is a Python application that allows you to split and analyze text files using different methods, including character-based splitting, recursive character-based splitting, and token splitting.
+It is designed to work with various programming languages and txt.

 ## Features
 - **File Upload**: You can upload a text file of your choice.